factoredai/sokrates/README.md

 ```bash
 python -m data_processing mydir outdir
 ```
+You can also add an optional third argument (`True` or `False`) to force the re-processing of existing csvs.

 ### Running Simple Baseline
 To run the first simple baseline of the model run: